“It is only with the heart that one can see rightly. What is essential is invisible to the eye.“I con

-I received my Masters in Social Work in 1995 from Yeshiva University’s Wurzweiler School of Social Work and worked for numerous mental health and addiction clinics throughout New York City.
-I also studied and trained in Gestalt therapy and Developmental Somatic Psychotherapy for 16 years.
+I received my Masters in Social Work in 1995 from Yeshiva University’s Wurzweiler School of Social Work and worked for numerous mental health, trauma, family and addiction clinics throughout New York City.

-Most importantly, as a fellow human, I understand the complexities and subtleties of being a person in this complex world we live in and can relate to personal struggle in very deep ways from having engaged in and continuing to engage in an enormous amount of personal work and spiritual awakening.
+Most importantly, as a fellow human, I understand the complexities and subtleties of being a person in this complicated world we live in and can relate to personal struggle in very deep ways from my own continuous and enormous personal work and spiritual growth.

-I lecture and lead workshops, groups and trainings for clinicians, yoga practitioners, private schools and the public on embodied living, coping with anxiety, mindfulness practices and spirituality.
-Some of the places I have run trainings for include: Barnard College, The NY Institute For Gestalt Therapy, The Gestalt Associates for Psychotherapy, The Association for the Advancement of Gestalt Therapy, The JCC of Manhattan, The Psychotherapy and Spirituality Institute, La Palestra Center for Preventative Medicine and the Chapin School for Girls in Manhattan.
-I have also published articles related to activism and Jewish Communal issues which have appeared in The Forward and Israel’s Haaretz.
+I also enjoy lecturing and leading workshops, groups and trainings for clinicians, yoga practitioners, private and public schools and the general public on embodied living, coping with anxiety, mindfulness practices and spirituality.
+Places I have taught include: Barnard College, The NY Institute For Gestalt Therapy, The Gestalt Associates for Psychotherapy, The Association for the Advancement of Gestalt Therapy, The JCC of Manhattan, The Psychotherapy and Spirituality Institute, La Palestra Center for Preventative Medicine and the Chapin School for Girls in Manhattan.